 Cheap to buy, comfortable ride quality, large load area, five year warranty as standard.

-Lacks refinement, no Euro6 engines, poor fuel economy, limited dealer network.
+Lacks refinement, poor fuel economy, limited dealer network.

 LDV V80 (2017): At A Glance